IgniteUI/igniteui-docfx/en/components/spreadsheet_clipboard.md

 ### Dependencies

-Before making use of the clipboard you will want to import the SpreadsheetAction
+Before making use of the clipboard you will want to import the `SpreadsheetAction`:

 ```typescript
 import { IgxSpreadsheetComponent } from "igniteui-angular-spreadsheet/ES5/igx-spreadsheet-component";